What Determines My Google Ads Position?

 Once you understand what problem your target audience is facing, you should create ads and landing pages that solve those problems.

 Don’t start an ad campaign yet!!!
-Click here to learn how to create landing pages your customers will love (and that generate leads)
+Learn how to create landing pages your customers will love (and that generate leads)

-Here’s an example of how to put your customer first to boost your Ad Rank
+How a contractor can put their customer first to boost Ad Rank

 If your ads and landing page addressed these concerns, showed people you adhere to council regulations, explained you’ve got $1 million dollar insurance for accidental gum trees through roofs, and covered every possible concern people had – you’d be putting your customers first.